GlacioHack/xdem/docs/source/spatialstats.rst

 Estimating the standard error of the mean of the standardized data :math:`\sigma_{\overline{z_{dh}}}\vert_{\mathbb{S}}` requires an analysis of spatial correlation and a spatial integration of this correlation, described in the next sections.

-TODO: Add a gallery example on the standardization

 .. minigallery:: xdem.spatialstats.nd_binning
         :add-heading: Examples that deal with non-stationarities